softwaremill/odelay/README.md

 }
 ```

-### Timeouts
+### Delays

-Like `scala.concurrent.Futures` which provide a interface for _reacting_ to change, odelay delays return an `odelay.Timeout` value which
+Like `scala.concurrent.Futures` which provide a interface for _reacting_ to change, odelay delays return an `odelay.Delay` value which
 can be used to react to delays.

-Since these are essential deferred values, `odelay.Timeouts` expose an `future` member which is a `Future` that will be satisfied as a success with the return type of block supplied to `odelay.Delay` when the future is scheduled. `odelay.Timeouts` may be also be canceled.
+Since these are essentially deferred values, `odelay.Delays` expose an `future` member which is a `Future` that will be satisfied as a success with the return type of block supplied to `odelay.Delay` when the future is scheduled. `odelay.Delays` may be also be canceled.
 This cancelation will satisfy the future in a failure state.
 Using this interface you may chain dependent actions in a "data flow" fashion.
-Note, the return type of a Timeout is determined by the block of code supplied.
-If your block returns a Future itself, the timeouts future being satisfied doesn't imply the blocks future will also be satsified as well.
+Note, the return type of a Delay is determined by the block of code supplied.
+If your block returns a Future itself, the delay's future being satisfied doesn't imply the blocks future will also be satsified as well.

 ```scala
 import scala.concurrent.duration._